 Hit ‘Import This Funnel’.
 Name your funnel (e.g., “Main Store Checkout”) and click ‘Done’ to import it into your workspace.

-Step 2: Edit your checkout page design: Visually and easily
+Step 2: Edit the checkout page design visually with Elementor

-Start by clicking the name of your checkout inside FunnelKit.
+Start by clicking the name of your checkout.

-Open the Design tab and hit ‘Edit Elementor Template’ (or your builder of choice).
+Open the Design tab and hit ‘Edit Template’.

 You’re now inside a live visual editor where you can drag, drop, and edit every element of your checkout page without touching a line of code.